dennyzhang/prepare-k8s-cka/Scheduling/README.md

 Here we assume you already have a running k8s cluster.

-(If you haven't, you can check [challenges-kubernetes](https://github.com/DennyZhang/challenges-kubernetes) repo.
+(If you don't have, you can check [challenges-kubernetes](https://github.com/DennyZhang/challenges-kubernetes) repo.
 And finish [Scenario-101](https://github.com/DennyZhang/challenges-kubernetes/tree/master/Scenario-101))

 ## Use label selectors to schedule Pods.